 San Diego Water Timeline

 Obtaining sufficient water has always been a basic requirement for San Diego and its expanding population.
 The padres were the first to build dams and aqueducts to supply their mission along the San Diego River.
 Old Town relied mostly on wells dug in Mission Valley, the floodplain of the San Diego River.
 The transfer of the civic center of San Diego from Old Town to its present harborside location followed the growth of shipping commerce using the newly dredged harbor.
-Delivering water from the San Diego River to the growing population in New Town required pumping it out of old-mission-damthe valley and over the San Diego Mesa.
+Delivering water from the San Diego River to the growing population in New Town required pumping it out of the valley and over the San Diego Mesa.
 Reservoirs were located in Balboa Park, University Heights, Bankers Hill and Mission Hills.

 1813 ~ Hoping to improve agriculture yields, the Franciscan missionaries organize construction of the first water engineering project on the west coast of the United States.
 The first dam to cross the San Diego River is located in present day Mission Trails Regional Park. (photo at right)